scitags/flowd-go/rpm/flowd-go.1.md

   in a particular way as the loading into the kernel won't work otherwise.
 Please refer to the eBPF documentation bundled with the implementation to take a look at how the embedded program is compiled.

-- **markingStrategy [string] {"flowLabel"}**: The marking strategy to leverage on the eBPF program.
+- **markingStrategy [string] {"label"}**: The marking strategy to leverage on the eBPF program.
 This option must be one of the following if configured, otherwise flowd-go will refuse to start.
 Available marking strategies are:

     - `"label"`: The eBPF program embeds the flow information in the IPv6 header's *Flow Label* field as defined in SciTags' technical specification.